What is “competitive fencing”?

 Description: similar to NAC, but held only once a year during Summer Nationals.
 Qualification for all events is needed.
 National points may be awarded in this competition.

 Note: Birth-year eligibility is necessary for all events.
-Athletes must be US Citizens or Permanent Residents to compete in the National Championship
+Athletes must be U.S. citizens or Permanent Residents to compete in the National Championship

 Events: Y10, Y12, Y14